 He was Portuguese Brazilian, with a touch of Indian, and appeared to be about fifty years old, plus or minus a handful of years.
 Making him look older was a short beard, more gray than black, and his leathery skin broiled by the sun.
 Shaving off the years was the energy he had for his task, his quick hands tugging decisively on the line as he made his knots.
-He was shorter than Mamede by a couple of inches but had extra long arms that were covered with dark hair.
-The image on his t-shirt was faded but still legible: a blond surfer riding the face of a huge wave.
-“ON THE LINE,” the caption shouted in English.
+He was shorter than Mamede by a couple of inches but had extra long arms that were covered with thick dark hair.
+The image on his T-shirt was faded but still legible: a blond surfer riding the face of a huge wave.
+“ON THE LINE,” the caption shouted out in English.
 For a fleeting moment I saw myself on that same wave, but I was shouting something altogether different.

 While he worked João muttered to himself as if reciting from a manual.
 He must have realized I was watching him because he stopped suddenly and raised his head.
-Locking his eyes on mine he switched on a grin and called over the deck, “You are coming with us!”
+Locking his eyes to mine he switched on a grin and called over the deck, “You are coming with us!”

 “YOU ARE COMING WITH US,” he repeated slowly, as if talking to an idiot.